#RHOBH Ex David Foster Has No Clue Who #RHOC Kelly Dodd Is

-While it looks like RHOC Kelly Dodd is in the market for a new sugar daddy, Real Housewives of Beverly Hills ex David Foster is obviously not looking to take on another one of the housewives on.
+While it looks like RHOC‘s Kelly Dodd is in the market for a new sugar daddy, Real Housewives of Beverly Hills ex David Foster is obviously not looking to take another one of the housewives on.
 It seems that David Foster was in his car leaving Craig’s restaurant when Kelly Dodd tried to jump in his car while being filmed by a TMZ cameraman.
-Kelly Dodd totally knew who the Real Housewives of Beverly Hills David Foster was, but Foster had no clue who Kelly Dodd was, and why she was trying to get in his car.
+Kelly Dodd totally knew who David Foster was, but Foster had no clue who Kelly Dodd was and why she was trying to get in his car.

 David Foster has recently flushed his life of all things Real Housewives of Beverly Hills and shows no signs of wanting to have a command performance.
 Sources say that David Foster and his Real Housewives ex Yolanda Hadid were mismatched from the start.